hayesall/Botnet-Buster/README.md

 ## Attribution

 * `progress.py` was created by Vladimir Ignatev (@vladignatyev) and distributed under the terms of the MIT License.
 Discussion can be viewed on the [GitHub Gist page](https://gist.github.com/vladignatyev/06860ec2040cb497f0f3).
+* `disc_boost.py` uses code from [starling-lab/boostsrl-python-package](https://github.com/starling-lab/boostsrl-python-package) under the terms of the GPL-v3 License, the portions to validate and set modes files was used here.

 ## References